scokobro/masters-advice/index.md

 4. certain groups of people within a society
 5. etc etc etc...

+When you have an idea of where your question/topic fits in the world of academic activity you will be able to identify the terminology you need to be using.
+Words can have quite different implications depending on the disciplinary area in which they are used, you need to make sure you are using the right terms for your subject area.

-This part of your proposal will often be formulated in terms of a 'research question'; this is the central question you will be trying to answer by doing your project.
+This central part of your proposal will often be formulated in terms of a 'research question'; this is the central question you will be trying to answer by doing your project.

 Your first task is to explain **what** you will research.